Neural Scaling Laws for Learning-based Identification of Nonlinear Systems: Introduction

-By training thousands of system identification models, we obtain a large set of outcomes consisting of the evaluation metrics and data size, compute, and model capacity for each of those trained models.
+By training thousands of system identification models, we obtain a large set of outcomes consisting of the evaluation metrics and data size, compute and model capacity for each of those trained models.
 This set of outcomes allows us to determine the NSLs of the corresponding combination of dataset and identification method.
-We observe that NSLs in system identification may have several breaks as laid out by \cite{caballero2022broken} and, therefore, we have adapted the definition of a broken NSL from \cite{caballero2022broken} to the system identification context and study NSLs of the form
+We observe that NSLs in system identification may have several breaks as laid out by \cite{caballero2022broken} and, therefore, we {use their definition} by considering NSLs of the form

 for a suitable choice of real parameters $\alpha,\beta,\sigma_i,\varphi_i,\delta_i$ and the number of breaks $b\geq 0$.
 Note that for $b=0$ breaks we recover the saturated power law~\eqref{eq:power_law}.